jarelllama/Scam-Blocklist/README.md

 If these parked sites no longer contain any of the parked messages, they are assumed to be unparked and are added back into the blocklist.

 > [!TIP]
-For list maintainers interested in integrating the parked domains as a source, the list of daily-updated parked domains can be found here: [parked_domains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/parked_domains.txt) (capped to newest 12000 entries)
+For list maintainers interested in integrating the parked domains as a source, the list of weekly-updated parked domains can be found here: [parked_domains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/data/parked_domains.txt) (capped to newest 12000 entries)

 ``` text
 Parked domains removed this month: 376